Cqsi/qnano/README.md

 ![Overview](/pictures/new_overview.png)

-QNano is a lightweight two-qubit quantum circuit simulator and gate compiler written in Rust.
+QNano is a lightweight assembly-style language for defining and compiling two-qubit quantum circuits.
 It's designed for rapid prototyping and provides a straightforward look into state-vector manipulation.

 <br />